Past Tenses in English for the TOEIC® Exam: The Complete Guide to Avoiding All Mistakes

 Flow Exam team

-The English language has 2 main forms to express the past:
+The English language has 2 main forms for expressing the past:

-- The Simple Past (prétérit simple): Last summer, I traveled to Japan
+- The Simple Past: Last summer, I traveled to Japan

-- The Past Continuous (prétérit continu): I was working when she called
+- The Past Continuous: I was working when she called

-⚠️ Technically, the present perfect and the past perfect can also express past notions, but these structures are the subject of specific dedicated lessons
+Technically, the Present Perfect and Past Perfect can also express past notions, but these forms are covered in other dedicated articles.

-The terms prétérit and past simple refer to exactly the same verb form; they are simply two distinct names.
+Note: The terms 'prétérit' and 'simple past' refer to exactly the same verb form; they are simply two different names for it.

 Usage Situations

-Each of these two forms corresponds to specific uses and distinct contexts.
+Each of these two forms corresponds to specific uses and contexts.

 The Simple Past is used to express: